Sunglasses-At-Night/Sunglasses-At-Night.github.io/source/_posts/reflection-serializer.md

 - Configuring a student Amazon Web Service (AWS) VM to automatically sync the school's git repo to our internal private git server
 - Tracked and scoped technical tasks as part of co-producer work and making sure everyone's workflow was smooth

-Today I'll be talking about what I designed for integrating **JSON serialization** as well as **automatically generating [ImGui](https://github.com/ocornut/imgui) GUIS** for our datatypes.
-While I will be describing a simplified version of what I did, I'm omitting long talks into the many mistakes I've made in the game and will just point them out from time ti time. **I hope this will be useful for people trying to thread on the same path I did.**
+Today I'll be talking about what I used RTTR for in the game engine; mainly for integrating **JSON serialization**.
+I will be describing a simplified version of what I did and omitting long talks into the many mistakes I've made; I'll only point out my mistakes from time to time. **I hope this will be useful for people trying to thread on the same path I did.**
 ## What are you talking about?

 So essentially what I did was